Duct Path First

 | Simple inline run | CFM, duct size, length, termination, controls | Ventilation CFM Calculator | Ventilation Fan |

-| Filtered or access cabinet | CFM, filter path, pressure, service clearance | Static Pressure Estimator | Ventilation Fan |
+| Filtered or access cabinet | CFM, filter path, pressure, service clearance | Static Pressure Estimator | Cabinet centrifugal fan |

-| Booster support | Existing fan context, weak branch, duct route, sound | Ventilation CFM Calculator | Booster or inline review |
+| Booster support | Existing fan context, weak branch, duct route, sound | Ventilation CFM Calculator | Booster or inline selection |

 | Exhaust path | Source, CFM, duct route, noise target, controls | Bathroom or Ventilation CFM Calculator | Exhaust Fans plus Inline Fans |